Step-by-step workflow guide

 Modernization focus classification

-AIM classifies your primary modernization archetype from your signals, adjusting RAO scoring weights accordingly.
+AIM classifies your primary modernization archetype from your signals so later scoring reflects that focus.

 Recommendations ranked